Limited Availability Remaining for the 2023-2024 School Year.

 CFO/COO

-Prior to joining Katz Hillel, Joe spent 15 years in the for-profit sector, serving as both a Controller and as a Chief Operating Officer.
+Joe also spent 15 years in the for-profit sector, serving as both a Controller and as a Chief Operating Officer.
 He has a BS in Accounting, an MBA with a concentration in Nonprofit Management, and serves on several local and national professional boards and councils.

 Joe resides in Boca Raton with his wife Shira, and their 2 children.